Morgan Stanley Report says cryptocurrency institutional investments still increasing

 Stablecoins and security tokens

-It also talks about a popular topic of stable coins adding that not all will survive but those with "the lowest transaction costs, highest liquidity and defined regulatory structure" will increase adoption.
+It also talks about a popular topic of stablecoins adding that not all will survive but those with "the lowest transaction costs, highest liquidity and defined regulatory structure" will increase adoption.
 Stable coins are considered an important link between fiat and cryptocurrency and for storing digital assets without the value depreciating since they have near-constant value pegged to dollar, yen or other currencies with more predictable value.

 The firm says that the next development in cryptocurrency space will be the creation of security token offerings or regulated ICOs.
-With regard to developments in payments with cryptocurrencies, the report says that cryptocurrency may be facing stiffer competition from other payment providers who are also prioritizing financial inclusion among world's most poor.
-For instance, the report says that a QR-based payment schemes in India is reaching under-banked populations of India in a much less expensive way compared to Bitcoin.
+With regard to developments in payments with cryptocurrencies, the report says that cryptocurrency may be facing stiffer competition from other payment providers who are also prioritizing financial inclusion among the world's most poor.
+For instance, the report says that a QR-based payment scheme in India is reaching under-banked populations of India in a much less expensive way compared to Bitcoin.